-Mother Teresa of Calcutta, in the revelations in her journals: the last 15 years of her life she knew no consolation in prayer whatsoever.
+Mother Teresa of Calcutta, revealed in her journals that over the last 15 years of her life she knew no consolation in prayer whatsoever.
 It is very true, I think, that God 'tries' those whom he loves.

-Teresa of Avila who was visiting her nuns, as she got out of the coach or carriage, she fell right out into a puddle, and she was so angry, she said, 'Well, God, if that is how you treat your friends, no wonder you have so few of them!'
+Teresa of Avila, while visiting her nuns, got out of the coach or carriage, and fell into a puddle.
+She was so angry and said, 'Well, God, if that is how you treat your friends, no wonder you have so few of them!'

 Cardinal Hume, a very prayerful person.
-He made no pretensions about the difficulties in prayer and he spoke about the prayer of Incompetence in his book 'Basil in Blunderland' but he says how the important thing is to carry on, to be there with the pain, and wanting to pray is a prayer in itself.
+He made no pretensions about the difficulties in prayer and he spoke about the prayer of incompetence in his book 'Basil in Blunderland' but he says that the important thing is to carry on, to be there with the pain, and wanting to pray is a prayer in itself.

-The Psalms are a great quarry when it comes to prayer because, however, you feel, then the psalmists have been there before you; psalms of repentance, rejoicing, petition, thanksgiving, psalms in sickness. - a tremendous quarry for prayer.
+The Psalms are a great quarry when it comes to prayer because, however you feel, then the psalmists have been there before you; psalms of repentance, rejoicing, petition, thanksgiving, psalms in sickness. - a tremendous quarry for prayer.

-Mother Teresa - powerful witness when you think of the dryness she felt when praying.
+Mother Teresa, powerful witness when you think of the dryness she felt when praying.
 And this is what she said about prayer.
-She said,

-'The fruit of silence is prayer; the fruit of prayer is faith; the fruit of faith is love; and the fruit of love is service'.
+She said, 'The fruit of silence is prayer; the fruit of prayer is faith; the fruit of faith is love; and the fruit of love is service'.
 One feeds the other.